futureworkz/elm-autocomplete/README.md

 # Elm Autocomplete

-Elm HTML Input with autocomplete suggestions.
+Elm Autocomplete with async and debouncing.

 This package provides the core autocomplete logic and state but does *NOT* provide any view functions to display the autocomplete.